vadimgoremykin/absolute-model-data-fit/README.md

 output files produced by the test_stage1.pl script

 argument2 (optional): -g
-Specifies the full Gelfand-Ghosh (GG = GGg + GGp) estimator of substitution model fit instead of the default GGg function to be used in calculation of TSC.
+Specifies the full Gelfand-Ghosh (GG = GGg + GGp) statistic instead of the default GGg statistic to be used in calculation of substitution model fit.
 If GG statistic was not calculated by test_stage1.pl script, the option should not be used.

 Note 1: The script requires test_stage1.pl output file names to be in a certain format.
 If the empirical model is represented by a biological dataset then the file names should be in